laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

    - Verify AS3 is installed at *iApps* > *Package Managment LX*.
 See "*f5-appsvcs*"

 #### Configure the CIS deployment files:
+1. *cis-deployment.yaml*:
-1. Fill in the value of "--bigip-url" in *cis-deployment.yaml* with the self IP of the BIG-IP.
+   - Fill in the value of "--bigip-url" in  with the self IP of the BIG-IP.
 This is the private IP address of the BIG-IP that the controller will contact.
 Using the external IP may work but is not secure.
+   - Configure the **"--pool-member-type=cluster"** field in the *cis-deployment.yaml* file.
+     - For CIS nodeport deployment, set this to *nodeport*.
+     - For CIS clusterIP deployment, set this to *cluster*.
-2. Fill in the value of the "virtualAddresses" value in the *as3.yaml* file.
+2. *as3.yaml*: Fill in the value of the "virtualAddresses" value.
 This is the IP address of the virtual server on the BIG-IP.
 For single NIC, this is  the "Private IPv4 address" associated to the external IP of the BIG-IP.
-3. Configure the **"--pool-member-type=cluster"** field in the *cis-deployment.yaml* file.
-   - For CIS nodeport deployment, set this to *nodeport*.
-   - For CIS clusterIP deployment, set this to *cluster*.
-4. Add the security group (eksctl-azkubecluster-cluster-ClusterSharedNodeSecurityGroup-XXXX0 to the BIG-IP instance.
+3. Add the security group (eksctl-azkubecluster-cluster-ClusterSharedNodeSecurityGroup-XXXX0 to the BIG-IP instance.
    1. Go to Services > EC2 > Instances
    2. Select Name of BIG-IP instance.
    3. Select Actions > Security > Change Security Group